DataBreakers/php-data-api-client/README.md

 $client->addItemsAttribute('color', DataApi\DataType::TEXT, 'en');
 $client->addItemsAttribute('weight', DataApi\DataType::INTEGER);

-// Add some items (if you are adding multiple items it's much faster to use batches)
+// Add some items (if you are adding multiple items, users or interactions it's much faster to use batches)
 $itemsBatch = (new DataApi\Batch\EntitiesBatch())
 	->addEntity('fridge', [
 		'title' => 'Fridge',